kasumielf/NaverCafeArticleExtractor/README.md

 * CommandLineParser(2.8.0)

 # Projects
-* NaverCafeArticleExtractor is .NET Library.
+* NaverCafeArticleExtractor is .NET Library for extract articles of Naver Cafe.
 You can include this library for using other .NET 5 projects.
-* Test project is simple examples of using library.
+* Test project is simple examples for using library.

 # Parameters
 Using parameter builder class.